Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

-If you take an oath, affidavit, or affirmation with a Commissioner, it has the same effect as if you took it with someone who is allowed to do so in New Zealand.
+If you take an oath, affidavit, or affirmation with a Commissioner, it has the same effect as if you took it with someone who is allowed to do it in New Zealand.
 You can trust that it is official and valid.
 The Commissioner's role is important in making this process work.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.